Service industries

 Chart 2 Territory service industries gross value added

-Chart 3-Territory service industries gross value added
+Chart 3 Territory service sector gross value added

-Source: ABS, Australian National Accounts: State Accounts, Cat No. 5220.0
+Source: ABS, Australian National Accounts: State Accounts

 Large construction projects are expected to contribute to population growth with significant workforce demand.
 Population growth will support greater demand for a wide range of services across the Territory such as electricity, gas, water and waste services, and rental, hiring and real estate services.